 I created four maven services projects- hello_json, hello_xml, world_json and world_xml for the experiment.
 These service projects are children of a project called jaxrs and jaxrs is the child of java.
 Below is the structure of the project.

-All these projects have the common groupid.
+All these projects have a common groupid.
 The dependency for javaee-api-8.0.jar is included in the pom.xml of the java project.
 The project downloads the jar that has the implementation for jaxrs, required for building ReST.
 Below is the declaration, packaging and dependency configuration added in the parent pom file -

 <groupId>org.glassfish.javaeetutorial</groupId>